leemerlas/frontend-coding-assignment/README.md

 ## Business requirements

-The main goal is for the user to be able to create, view, edit and delete transactions.
+The main goal is for the user to be able to create, view, edit and delete security movements.

 ### Acceptance criteria

-1. The user should be able to view all the transactions in a table list view
+1. The user should be able to view all the security movements in a table list view
    1. The table should have a column for each field available from the API and a column for the edit and delete buttons
       1. ID - `id`
-      2. Transaction type - `transaction_type`
+      2. Security movement type - `security_movement_type`
       3. Buyer - `buyer`
       4. Seller - `seller`
       5. No. of units - `no_of_units`
       6. Price per unit - `price_per_unit`
       7. Actions - Buttons for editing and deleting
-2. The user should be able to create a new transaction
+2. The user should be able to create a new security movement
    1. The create form should be shown by clicking a button from the list view
-   2. `transaction_type`, `no_of_units` and `price_per_unit` are all mandatory fields
+   2. `security_movement_type`, `no_of_units` and `price_per_unit` are all mandatory fields
-   3. `transaction_type` can only be one of the following values
+   3. `security_movement_type` can only be one of the following values
       1. `Transfer`
       2. `Redemption`
       3. `Allotment`
-   4. If the `transaction_type` is `Transfer` then both `buyer` and `seller` fields are mandatory
+   4. If the `security_movement_type` is `Transfer` then both `buyer` and `seller` fields are mandatory
-   5. If the `transaction_type` is `Redemption` then the `seller` field is mandatory and the `buyer` field should be hidden and its value empty
+   5. If the `security_movement_type` is `Redemption` then the `seller` field is mandatory and the `buyer` field should be hidden and its value empty
-   6. If the `transaction_type` is `Allotment` then the `buyer` field is mandatory and the `seller` field should be hidden and its value empty
+   6. If the `security_movement_type` is `Allotment` then the `buyer` field is mandatory and the `seller` field should be hidden and its value empty
    7. `no_of_units` must be an integer greater than zero
    8. `price_per_unit` must be an integer greater than zero
-3. The user should be able to edit a transaction
+3. The user should be able to edit a security movement
    1. The edit form should be shown by clicking an edit button from each row of the table in the list view
    2. The edit form validation logic is the same as the create form validation logic listed above
-4. The user should be able to delete a transaction
+4. The user should be able to delete a security movement
-   1. When the user clicks the delete button on a particular transaction they should be prompted if they are sure they want to delete the transaction and be able to confirm or cancel
+   1. When the user clicks the delete button on a particular security movement they should be prompted if they are sure they want to delete the security movement and be able to confirm or cancel

 # Available Scripts